Ori1N/AndroidVariantsStubsGenerator/README.md

 So you can call `ExtraFunctionality.someFunctionality(testX, testY)` from the main source set and flavor `free` will compile successfully.

-* Android Studio recognizes the generated files and doesn't raise errors.
+* Android Studio recognizes the generated files.

 Download
 --------